innotrade/enapso-graphdb-admin/README.md

     });
 ```

-## Create New User and Assign Role
+## Create New User and Assign a Role

-Create a new user and provide user with read/write access to certain repositories in a Graph Database instance:
+Create a new user and provide a user with read/write access to certain repositories in a Graph Database instance:
-if security is on then for Creating new User, user role need to be Adminstrator else operation not performed
+if security is on then for Creating a new User, the user role needs to be Administrator else operation is not performed

 ```javascript
 graphDBEndpoint